mariovagomarzal/dotfiles/README.md

 We're going to describe the setup process for my (Mario's) MacBook Pro.
 We will assume a fresh installation of macOS.

-1. __Disable System Integrity Protection (SIP)__: Some configurations require
+1. __Disable System Integrity Protection (SIP)__: The [Yabai][yabai] window
-  partially disabling SIP, e.g., the [Yabai][yabai] window manager.
+  manager require partially disabling System Integrity Protection (SIP).
 To do so, we have to boot into recovery mode.
 Once in recovery mode, we have to open the terminal and run the following command and then reboot:

-    ```console
+    ```bash
     csrutil enable --without fs --without debug --without nvram
     ```

     For Apple Silicon machines, we also have to enable non-Apple-signed arm64e binaries.
 To do so, we have to run the following command and then reboot:

-    ```console
+    ```bash
     sudo nvram boot-args=-arm64e_preview_abi
     ```